Hammerwood Park: Park and gardens

-The Smiths also planted the gardens with specimen trees and made up gravel paths through the bushes, shrubberies and woodland to the east (these are shown on the OS map of 1873).
-In 1927, a Yew Garden was introduced below the south terrace; it has been restored and is now a registered helicopter landing site.
-Until the mid-20th century, the parkland on the valley slopes to the south of the lakes was mainly wooded; it is now under arable cultivation, for which it was largely cleared of trees in the 1950s.
+The Smiths planted the gardens with specimen trees and made up gravel paths through the bushes, shrubberies and woodland to the east.
+In 1927, a Yew Garden was introduced below the south terrace, since restored.
+Until the mid-20th century, the parkland on the valley slopes to the south of the lake was partially wooded; it was later partly cleared for arable cultivation, but is now being restored.
 A few scattered trees remain from the extensive pattern shown established on the map of 1808.

-During the period of dereliction much of the garden (including kitchen gardens and greenhouses to the north) became severely overgrown, and the parkland was used as grazing land.
-Much of the ornamental garden to the south and east has been restored and replanted, with work undertaken by volunteers from the National Trust Activities Group (NTAG) and the London Wildlife Trust; and, in the replanting of trees, by the Stanley Smith Horticultural Trust, the Men of the Trees, the Countryside Commission and the South East Electricity Board after the Great Storm of 1987).
-Forming part of the High Weald AONB since October 1983, the parkland and gardens were given Grade II listed status in 1987.
+During the period of dereliction, the gardens, including kitchen gardens and greenhouses to the north, became severely overgrown, and the parkland was used for grazing and arable cultivation.
+Much of the ornamental garden to the south and east has since been restored and replanted, with work undertaken by volunteers from the National Trust Activities Group (NTAG) and the London Wildlife Trust; and, in the replanting of trees, by the Stanley Smith Horticultural Trust, the Men of the Trees, the Countryside Commission and the South East Electricity Board after the Great Storm of 1987.
+Forming part of the High Weald National Landscape since October 1983, the parkland and gardens were given Grade II listed status in 1987.

 Entrances and approaches

 As part of the landscaping undertaken by Sperling and Latrobe in the 1790s, a long, winding drive extending from Ashurst Wood which approached the house from the south was laid.
 In his study of Hammerwood, Trinder suggests that from the perspective created by this approach the pilasters on the central block create an optical illusion which leads the house to look larger than it is due to the inclusion of temple fronts on the wings.
 He describes the joint endeavours of Sperling and Latrobe as "a collective ego trip on a small budget ... the house, although of modest size for the time, is designed to look huge."

-From the mid-19th century (probably coincidental with John Dorrien-Magens' development of the railway from East Grinstead), the southerly approach became less oft-used as the route from the railway town became more practical via the East Grinstead–Tunbridge Wells road (which was to become the B2110, and then the A264) and the lane thence through the village of Hammerwood.
+From the mid-19th century, coincidental with John Dorrien Magens' development of the railway from East Grinstead, the southerly approach became less oft-used: the route from the railway town became more practical, via the East Grinstead–Tunbridge Wells road (now the A264), and the lane thence through the village of Hammerwood.